 Like many skincare products, sunscreen can be confusing, and there’s a lot of opposing information out there about what’s best.
 Natural?
 Physical?
 Mineral?
 Chemical?
 What does it all mean?
 All valid questions.
-Which is why we asked celebrity esthetician extraordinaire Renée Rouleau to lay it out for us once and for all.
+Which is why we asked celebrity esthetician extraordinaire Renée Rouleau to lay it out for us.

 See, what feels (or looks) best isn't always the healthiest option for your skin.
-But that being said, you don't have to feel pressure to walk around with a chalky, white nose like retro commercials would have you believe.
+But that being said, you don't have to feel pressure to walk around with a chalky, white nose either.
 Through expert know-how and recent technology, there's a way to incorporate sunscreen into your skin and makeup routines undetected (but still, you know, protected).
-Scroll through for the sunscreen answers you’ve been searching for.

 “Physical sunscreens contain active mineral ingredients, such as titanium dioxide or zinc oxide, which work by sitting on top of the skin to deflect and scatter damaging UV rays away from the skin,” Rouleau says.
 You may also hear them referred to as mineral or natural sunscreens.
 “They offer protection against both UVA and UVB rays and protect from the sun as soon as they are applied.”

-Rouleau likes physical sunscreens because they are less like to clog pores but can feel heavy and/or leave a film on the skin and they rub and/or sweat off easily.
+Rouleau likes physical sunscreens because they are less likely to clog pores but can feel heavy and/or leave a film on the skin and they rub and/or sweat off easily.